K-State athletes, faculty speak out against controversial tweet

-Players from the wildcat footbal team as well as the men’s and women’s basketball team took to twitter to respond to the students tweet.
-Some basketball players, like Antonio Gordon and DaJuan Gordon spoke out on twitter saying they would not be able to represent the university if they did not take action.
+Players from the wildcat football team as well as the men’s and women’s basketball team took to Twitter to respond to the student’s tweet.
+Some basketball players, like Antonio Gordon and DaJuan Gordon, spoke out on twitter saying they would not be able to represent the university if they did not take action.
 Other players echoed that sentiment.
-In-coming freshman defensive back Tee Denson tweeted this “I refuse to play for a program that tolerates ignorance such as this.”
+In-coming freshman defensive back Tee Denson tweeted this, “I refuse to play for a program that tolerates ignorance such as this.”

 Head football coach Chris Klieman chiming in also: